The Philippines has become a remote work powerhouse.

 What you need: Understanding of major platforms.
 Basic design skills.
 Copywriting ability.
 Analytics knowledge.

-Why it works: Small businesses need consistent social presence but can’t afford US agency rates.
+Why it works: Small businesses need consistent social presence but can’t afford agency rates.
+Consistent performers get long-term contracts.

 Generic writing is getting squeezed by AI.